 Which account to top up is highly subjective and is ultimately a very personal decision.
 Your age also affects the decision as well – if you are older, topping up SRS or even your CPF SA makes more sense because you have a shorter lock-in period.

 However, be aware that there is value to having cash on hand versus having it locked up in CPF or SRS.
 As a rule of thumb, we would not recommend you to try to save on taxes if your obligations are below the 7% tax bracket, but again, if you are older, this consideration may change because the lock up period is shorter.
-Do note that since SRS is a tax deferral account, the more money you have in it, you may have to pay more taxes when you withdraw.
+Do note that since SRS is a tax deferral account, the more money you have in it, the more you may have to pay in taxes when you withdraw.